-- D. Lay-off or Reduction in Force.
-Any involuntary separation not related to an employee's conduct shall constitute a lay-off or reduction in force. - Reasons for.
-Any employee may be laid off because of shortage of funds or work, abolishment of the position, material changes in the duties organization, or related reasons beyond employer's or the employee's control that do not reflect dissatisfaction with the service of The duties previously performed by any employee. laid-off employee may be reassigned to other employees holding positions in appropriate classes. - 2.
+- D. $\underline{\text{Lay-off}}$ .
+Any involuntary separation $\underline{\text{implemented}}$ as part of a county-wide or departmental reorganization that does not reflect dissatisfaction with the employee's performance. . - 1.
+Reasons for.
+Any employee may be laid off because of shortage of funds or work, abolishment of the position, material changes in the organization, or related reasons beyond the employer's or the employee's control that do not reflect dissatisfaction with the service of the employee.
+The duties previously performed by the affected employee may be reassigned to one or more other employees. - 2.
 Notice to Department Head.
-Whenever the lay-off of any employee shall become necessary, the County Commission shall notify the department head at least 30 calendar days in advance of the intended action, of the necessity for such lay-off and the reasons therefore.
+Whenever it determined that a reorganization is necessary, the department head shall be notifed of reorgainization at least 30 calendar days in advance of the intended action.
 The department head shall thereupon furnish to the County Administrator the names and job titles of the employees to be laid off and the order in which such lay-off shall be affected. - 3.
-Order of Lay-off.
-Should it become necessary to reduce the number of employees within a given class in any department, such employees shall be laid off on the basis of the following two factors to be weighted equally: length of service in class and length of service with the county.
-If an employee believes that an error has been made in determining lay-off order, he or she may request an administrative review by the County Administrator. - Should a department head determine Special Cases. that the retention of a certain employee is essential to the effective operation of the department because of the fact that such employee possesses special skills or ability, and should the department head wish to retain such employee in preference to another with a higher rating, then the department head shall submit a written request to the County Administrator.
-Such notification shall set forth in detail the specific skills and abilities possessed by employee and the reasons why such employee is essential to the effective operation of the department.
-With the approval of the County Commission, the individual may be retained. - 5.
+Criteria for Lay-off.
+Should it become necessary to reorganize any department, such employees shall be laid off on the basis of the factors as outlined by the Board of Commissioners. - 5.
 Notice to Employees.
-Regular employees to be laid off shall be notified in writing by the County

-Administrator at least fourteen calendar days prior to the effective date of the lay-off.
+Regular employees to be laid. off shall be notified in writing by the County Administrator at least fourteen calendar days prior to the effective date of the lay-off.